Piotr-Trybala/Power_BI_Financial_Data/README.md

 ## 🚀 Program Walk-through

-### 1. First look into data
+### 1. Initial data inspection
 *`Financial data`* excel workbook

 ![image_alt](https://github.com/Piotr-Trybala/Power_BI_Financial_Data/blob/53281d38ea59c872f158815d4c8b4a0fd547cf76/Screenshots/Financial%20data%20first%20look.png)

-One of the first issues visible in the dataset is the presence of fractional values in the *`Units Sold`* column.
-Since units sold should always be whole numbers, these observations may introduce inconsistencies, affecting further results and interpretations.
+During the initial review of the dataset, one major issue becomes apparent - presence of fractional values in the *`Units Sold`* column.
+Since units sold should always be represented as whole numbers, these values may introduce inconsistencies and negatively impact subsequent calculations and interpretations.

 ---

-### 2. Fixing *`Units Sold`*
+### 2. Correcting *`Units Sold`*

-To ensure data reliability, I created a new column *`[New] Units Sold`* - where all values are rounded down.
-Based on this corrected field, I recalculated several key indicators to ensure they now use corrected data
+To improve data reliability, I created a new column *`[New] Units Sold`* - where all values are rounded down to the nearest whole number.
+Based on this corrected field, several key financial indicators were recalculated to ensure consistency across the dataset.

 ![image_alt](https://github.com/Piotr-Trybala/Power_BI_Financial_Data/blob/7aa13a369c931439469b76a0d62e39fe1871aa23/Screenshots/Data%20with%20new%20columns.png)